GeorgeHernandez/GeorgeHernandez/AboutMe/DailyList.md

 My Daily List is in my usual chronological order but sometimes things get moved around.
 I do each list item 0..N times.
 Most of my list items are Positive (e.g. Eat Lunch).
 I used to have more Negative list items, but then I realized they apply in general.
 E.g. I used to specify 📵 (Avoid Phone Surfing) for key times, but then I realized that it should apply most of the time.
 Some Positive List Items should apply most of the time, but I don't mind the repetition.

 I have other lists.
-I have lists, lists do not have me.
+I have lists; lists do not have me.

 ## My Daily List with Notes